 The insert VST3 module enables you to be able to insert a VST3 plug-in anywhere within the SigMod signal-flow.
 The addition of a ‘Dual Mono VST’ option in the setting screen allows for complex parallel processing within the SigMod plug-in, without the need to duplicate tracks or employ multiple busses to route the audio out of SigMod.

 To insert a plug-in within the module, you click the text box to open the available VST3 plug-in menu.
 Then if this the first time you have used the plug-in, or you have installed new plug-ins since you last used SigMod, then click ‘Scan’ to populate the plug-in list.
 New plug-ins will be highlighted in green.

 Be aware that the Insert VST3 module only supports VST3 format effect plug-ins.
 It does not support the older VST plug-ins or Virtual instrument (VSTi) plug-ins.

 Once a plug-in has been inserted the ‘Gear-wheel’ button can be used to view the usual plug-in graphical interface to adjust any of the parameters.

-In this example I want to be able to undertake some MS processing.
+Back to a VST3 example.
+In this example, I want to be able to undertake some MS processing.
 I have set up an MS module to start with, to convert the incoming stereo audio into Mid Side.
-Next I have an instance of the new VST3 module in dual mono so I can process the Mid and Side paths differently and then finally another MS module to convert the MS back to conventional Left/Right stereo.
+Next, I have an instance of the new VST3 module in dual mono so I can process the Mid and Side paths differently and then finally another MS module to convert the MS back to conventional Left/Right stereo.